This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 I’VE RAISED A DISPUTE BUT MY PROBLEM IS STILL NOT FIXED, WHAT DO I DO NOW?

-You need to lodge a dispute in writing in EDR.
-DO NOT just ring EDR as your dispute is not lodged if you ring.
+You need to lodge a dispute in writing with the relevant EDR scheme.
+DO NOT just phone the scheme as your dispute is not lodged if you ring.

 If you are at risk of: